-Your Guide to NYC's Upcoming Elevator Brake Deadline
+Your Guide to NYC's Elevator Brake Code Compliance

-The NYC Department of Buildings (DOB) is enforcing new safety regulations concerning elevator brakes.
-By January 1st, 2027, all traction elevators with single plunger brakes must be upgraded to comply with one of the following:
+The NYC Department of Buildings (DOB) has issued new safety regulations requiring all traction elevators equipped with single‑plunger brakes to be upgraded by January 1, 2027.
+To comply, building owners must choose one of the following approved solutions:

 Elevator Code : Single Plunger Brakes